If you have leftover ham sitting in the fridge, this is one of the easiest ways to use it.

 Step 7: Add quick-cooking vegetables and ham

-Add the shredded cabbage and snap peas (I like to blanch the snap peas briefly in hot water with baking soda first—this keeps them clean, bright green, and crisp.)
-Toss just until the vegetables are slightly wilted.
+Add the shredded cabbage and snap peas.
+I like to blanch the snap peas briefly in hot water with baking soda first to keep them bright green and crisp.

 Add the leafy tops of the Chinese celery and ham.
 Toss until the ham is heated through.